vsphere-tmm/vsphere-with-tanzu-dev-center/network-service/README.md

 Create VM Load Balancer workflow.

-On Create button click VM Load Balancer model open with pre-populated name.
+When you click the Create button, the VM Load balancer modal will open with a pre-populated name.
-We are able to edit the name, depend on the name 'Selector' value get populated.
+The name can be updated.
+When updating the name, the 'Selector' value will get updated accordingly.

 ![Create_VM_Load_Balancer](source/vm-lb-create.png "Create VM Load Balancer")

 ##### Create new port

-To add new port to port group.
-THe user will enter following required fields and click Add button.
+To add new port to a port group, the user must enter the following fields and click Add button,
 - Name
 - Port
 - Protocol